fiann/tealium-tools-channel-manager/README.md

 }
 ```

-Click the Add button and you should be all set.
+Click the Add Custom Tool button and you should be all set.